woolandsilkco/woolandsilkco.github.io/_posts/2017-02-01-newsletter-february-1st-2017.md

 published: true
 title: 'Newsletter February 1st, 2017'
 ---
-- New yarns!
+- New yarns
-- Winter classes are on!
+- Winter classes are on

 Wishing everyone a very Happy Valentines Day !!